 Create an improved public beach access, the North Strand Beach Access, by widening the existing County facility, and designing two rest/landing areas with view opportunities.
 Construct a new restroom and outdoor shower facility at the base of the stairs immediately above Strand Beach.
-If gates, guardhouses, barriers or other development designed to regulate or restrict public access are approved for Planning Area 2, those regulations or restrictions shall only be allowed in conjunction with the construction, operation and maintenance of the STS a public funicular (inclined elevator) in Planning Area 1, parallel to the North Strand Beach Access, providing mechanized public access from the County beach parking lot to the beach.
+If gates, guardhouses, barriers or other development designed to regulate or restrict public access are approved for Planning Area 2, those regulations or restrictions shall only be allowed in conjunction with the construction, operation and maintenance of the public STS in Planning Area 1, parallel to the North Strand Beach Access, providing mechanized public access from the County beach parking lot to the beach.